Telephone and Data Systems Inc. (TDS) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price recommended by analysts for Telephone and Data Systems Inc. (TDS) is $26.33, which is $7.68 above the current market price.
-The public float for TDS is 90.47M and currently, short sellers hold a 5.31% of that float.
-On September 12, 2023, TDS’s average trading volume was 2.57M shares.
+The average price predicted by analysts for TDS is $26.33, which is $9.11 above the current price.
+The public float for TDS is 90.47M and currently, short sellers hold a 4.40% ratio of that float.
+The average trading volume of TDS on September 18, 2023 was 2.53M shares.

 TDS’s Market Performance

-TDS’s stock has seen a -17.56% decrease for the week, with a 2.44% rise in the past month and a 136.91% gain in the past quarter.
-The volatility ratio for the week is 6.46%, and the volatility levels for the past 30 days are at 5.19% for Telephone and Data Systems Inc. The simple moving average for the last 20 days is -6.41% for TDS’s stock, with a simple moving average of 61.94% for the last 200 days.
+TDS’s stock has seen a -5.28% decrease for the week, with a -6.77% drop in the past month and a 125.39% gain in the past quarter.
+The volatility ratio for the week is 4.15%, and the volatility levels for the past 30 days are at 5.03% for Telephone and Data Systems Inc. The simple moving average for the past 20 days is -8.31% for TDS’s stock, with a 55.87% simple moving average for the past 200 days.

 Analysts’ Opinion of TDS